AGiggleSniffer/newcaseaudio/README.md

 ---

 > Note: Unfortuantely it is hard to test out any changes without being logged into Service Now.
-Best thing you can do is just copy the user.js script from the dist folder and past it into Tampermonkey manually.
+Best thing you can do is just copy the user.js script from the dist folder and paste it into Tampermonkey manually.

 ### Dependencies: